Lorenzooone/FEHDataExtractor/README.md

 ## Reading data - Heroes, Enemies, Grand Conquest Map Settings, Skills, Quests, Tempest Trials, Weapon Classes and Forging Bonds -

-To read heroes' data, use the top menu option File -> Open and choose the files you want to examine in the folders suggested above.
+To read all the above data, use the top menu option File -> Open and choose the files you want to examine in the folders suggested above.
 Choose the corresponding option in the dropdown box and click Extract.

 ## Generic Text and its uses